inesp/inesp.github.io/_posts/2020-11-04-estimation-is-a-delusion.md

 It would be great if I could say: "I have 4 developers and a project of size 75200.
 How long will it take to build the project?".

-But, what is *4* and what is *75200*?
+But what is 4 developers?
+Is every dev interchangeable?
+What is the avg dev's skill and motivation?
+Are we talking about junior/mid/senior, a new hire, a 1-year-old hire?
+How much is 1 dev?
+And am I 1 dev, 0.5 dev or 2 devs?

+And how does one measure the size and complexity?
+What is 75200?
+Lines of code?
+Number of files?
+Number of PRs?
+Number of tickets?
+Is 1 HTML form with 3 simple text input fields the same as 1 HTML form with 1 select field?
+Or is 1 select only worth 2 input fields?
+How does 1 GQL field compare?
+Is it the same as 1 HTML text input or the same as 3 or 5?

+But, even if we do say 1 form is 5 somethings and 1 GQL field is 10 of those somethings.
+This is still not in days.

+How many days is project of this size 725200 when divided by 4 developers?

+Somebody or something needs to specify what the relationship is between number of people and project size.

+And then also between people and time.
+How many hours does 1 average developer work?
+Officially 8, but practically she needs to go to meetings and needs to review other people's code and needs to answer questions and ...

-This leaves you with 2 choices: **either you spend a looong time putting the *4* and the *75200* into some kind of perspective,** some kind of mathematical function, a prediction machine **or you ask a human to feel it,** to look at it and then say a number, from the gut, "What is your gut telling you?".
+This leaves you with 2 choices:
+- **either you spend a looong time putting the *4* and the *75200* into some kind of perspective,** some kind of mathematical function, a prediction machine
+- **or you ask a human to feel it,** to look at it and then say a number, from the gut, "What is your gut telling you?".

-Yes, these are your options.
 You can rely on a human or on a machine, each comes with a set of advantages and disadvantages.

 There have been studies comparing which is better: human or machine.
 The results are ... depends on who you ask.
 Sometimes it is the models that are better other times it is the humans.

-## Human Expert
+## Human Expert - is there such a person?

+Let's look at the Human Expert first.

 An expert would be someone, who knows how to build your project and has done it before and also knows the team.
-It is the complexity of the project in relation to the capabilities of the team that define the effort needed to finish the project. **This is a difficult person to find.**
+It is the complexity of the project in relation to the capabilities of the team that define the effort needed to finish the project.

+**This is a difficult person to find.**

-**It has been known since the 70s that developers tend to give very optimistic estimations.
-Nothing has changed since then.**
+**It has been known since the 70s that developers tend to give very optimistic estimations.**

+**And unfortunately, nothing has changed since then.**

-One of the reasons is that developers have to give lots of estimates, but then rarely track the actual effort that went into the tasks.
+One of the reasons that nothing change is that developers **rarely track the actual effort that went into the tasks**.
+They estimate, but then the estimate kinda disappears into the void.
+The actual effort is rarely logged, so it can't truly be compared to the estimate.

-**If they don't track, then they can't review the initial estimate after the project is done**.
+**If you don't track, then you can't review the initial estimate after the project is done**.
+And cannot get better at estimating.

-Another is, that developers often estimate by breaking up the task into smaller tasks, estimate the sub-tasks and then just sum up the numbers.
+Another reason for optimistic estimations is that developers often estimate by breaking up the task into smaller tasks and then they estimate the sub-tasks and then just sum up the numbers.

 But this way inevitably misses some tasks, while giving the estimator a really good feeling of having thought of everything.

 It is nearly impossible to come up with a complete list of every sub-task that will need to be done.

-We also tend to forget to include any unexpected problems.
+We especially tend to forget to include any unexpected problems.
 Problems we will only understand once we are staring them down.
+These are often called the unknown-unknowns.
+They are things we don't know will come up.

-#### Research proves that devs are really bad at estimating
+## Research shows that devs are horrendous at estimating

 The researchers M. Jørgensen, K. Teigen, K. J. Moløkken-Østvold did a marvelous study of how developers badly under-estimate the required effort titled ***Better Sure Than Safe?
 Overconfidence in Judgment Based Software Development Effort Prediction Intervals***.